anish-thakker/SOLELINKS_twitter_bot/README.md

 This bot requires Python3, the Tweepy library, and the Twilio module to be installed.
 Python3 can be installed from the Python website, and Tweepy and Twilio can be installed using the pip command.
 Run the script locally by typing python3 starter_bot.py in your local terminal.

+# Twitter API
+In order to use the Twitter API, a developer account is needed.
+Currently, the script contains the old authorization tokens from my developer account, so to run the script please create a developer account and enter the credentials where I have pointed them out in the script.

+# Twilio API
+In order to send SMS texts through Python, I created a Twilio account.
+You can create one for free at www.twillio.com.
+Once you have created your account, enter the phone number given to you by Twilio, as well as your real phone number into the python script where I have pointed out.